migrmrz/github-user-extraction/README.md

 ## Caching

-Both, the web app and the API have cache implementation through Flask-Caching with a caching timeout of 24 hours, as data is not considered to change frecuently.
+The web app and has cache implementation through Flask-Caching with a caching timeout of 24 hours, as data is not considered to change frecuently.